georgezefko/mage_projects/README.md

 In the fourth tutorial we explore the capabilities of Bauplan and compare the solution with what we did in the second tutorial.
 Bauplans wraps iceberg and nessie together providing a very flexible way of building DAGs.

-You can find the relevant article with explanations here: [Medium](https://georgioszefkilis.substack.com/p/devops-for-data-engineers-part-1)
+You can find the relevant article with explanations here: [Medium](https://medium.com/data-engineer-things/bauplan-the-serverless-data-lakehouse-wap-pattern-example-a199d8959330)

 The isolated code for that project is here: [Bauplan](https://github.com/georgezefko/mage_projects/tree/feat/bauplan)

+Files to check for this project are:
+- custom/bauplan__wap_dag.py
+- utils/bauplan_silver
+- utils/bauplan_gold